Homepage of the site 'What to do with your life?'

 •

-Freinet and Montessori schools aim to develop a part of our cognitive-affective system, namely the instinct for spontaneous experimentation.
-Freinet also emphasizes cooperation.
-However, this is only a rudimentary version of what we recommend in the question 'What is a successful education?'.
-Indeed, group work is still tied to a idealized view of human beings that does not take into account social ambition and cognitive dissonance; therefore, it functions well only with small children.
+Frenet and Montessori schools aim to develop one aspect of our cognitive-affective system, namely the instinct for spontaneous experimentation.
+Freinet additionally emphasizes cooperation.
+However, this is only an embryo of what we advocate in the question ''What is a successful education?'.
+Indeed, group work remains tied to an idealized vision of humanity that does not take into account social ambition and cognitive dissonance, and therefore functions correctly only with young children.

-1) masters the four steps of the problem-solving method, and is sufficiently trained in its practice to do it informally with a partner,
+1) masters the four stages of the problem-solving method, and is sufficiently trained in its practice to be able to do it informally in pairs,

 2) understands and respects the difference between a scientifically established fact and a mere belief.

-We must note that today, the majority of people who have completed a full course (called BAC+5) do not master these two points correctly.
+It is undeniable that today the majority of people who have completed a full curriculum (so-called BAC+5) do not correctly master these two points.

-Point 1 means that the individual has become skilled at working in a group.
+Point 1 means that the individual has become competent at working in groups.

 Methodology

-Many people have deeply reflected on the purposes of school and educational methods.
-However, it seems to us that the particularity of the school question is that as soon as one approaches it directly, one lacks support to respond to it in a non-ideological way.
-At this site's level, it was only after answering all the other questions that a satisfactory educational system became evident to us.
+Many people have thought deeply about the purposes of school, as well as educational methods.
+However, it seems to us that the particularity of the question of education is that as soon as it is approached directly, we lack support to answer it in a non-ideological manner.
+At the level of this site, it is only after answering all the other questions that the satisfactory educational system has become obvious to us.

 Wikipedia article regarding social mobility